 It seemed fitting at this time of year to take up a literary subject that’s often understandably—though I think unfortunately—neglected entirely by Christians: Horror fiction.
-Now I’m immediately aware of some well-founded hesitations that probably just sprang to many people’s minds.
+I’m immediately aware of some well-founded hesitations that probably just sprang to many people’s minds.
 But I hope after a little digging and clarifying, some profound points of contact between two seemingly distant worlds will clarify themselves.
-For the sake of narrowing the field, and as a rather interesting place to start, I’m going to focus on a single figure who’s had massive, though oft unrecognized, cultural influence and who I think might be of particular interest to a Christian audience.
+For the sake of narrowing the field, and as an interesting place to start, I’m going to focus on a single figure who’s had massive, though oft unrecognized, cultural influence and who I think might be of particular interest to a Christian audience.

 HP Lovecraft (1890 – 1937) was an American author born in Providence, Rhode Island, known for pioneering what’s long been referred to as “Weird Fiction.”
 In some circles, he’s thought of as both ‘America’s Horror Writer’ and the true progenitor of modern science fiction.
 He was hugely influenced by, and often classed with, Edgar Allen Poe.
 And Stephen King, the name most contemporary readers associate with the Horror genre, looks back to Lovecraft as an enormous influence and inspiration.

 Lovecraft was also an atheist.
 More than that, he was a materialist.
 And, as he saw it, it was this distinct aspect of his worldview that guided the philosophy and aesthetics of his fiction.
 Aside from considering mankind to be not much more than a cosmic speck of dust, he also—as many have noted—just didn’t seem to like writing about people.
 So he wrote about gothic architecture, dark foggy forests, old houses with either rats scurrying in the walls or cities of alien creatures from eons past living on vast subterranean plains beneath them.